What Is Acne: Causes & Treatments

 Staying hydrated by drinking plenty of water is also often useful in maintaining or achieving clear skin, as it helps to flush out toxins and keep skin cells hydrated.
 Green tea is another drink that may help with skin health, as it contains antioxidants and may help reduce inflammation.

-When it comes to managing acne through diet, it's generally important to consume certain foods in moderation, such as sugary and carbohydrate-dense foods that can cause inflammation and trigger an acne breakout.
-Instead, you might opt for a low-glycemic diet that includes foods like whole grains and non-starchy vegetables.
+When it comes to managing acne through nutrition, it's generally important to consume certain foods in moderation, such as sugary and carbohydrate-dense foods that can cause inflammation and trigger an acne breakout.
+Instead, you might opt for low-glycemic food that includes foods like whole grains and non-starchy vegetables.
 Additionally, healthy fats found in foods such as eggs and fatty fish can also be beneficial for maintaining healthy skin.
-Consult with your doctor or nutritionist before making significant changes to your diet.
+Consult your doctor or nutritionist before making significant changes to the way you eat.

 Is acne affecting your mental health?